 - On a call for heat the thermostat closes, applying 24 VAC to the W terminal on the control board. - 2.
 The control board checks for continuity on the 24 VAC limit control circuit (over-temperature limit switch, flame rollout switches and blocked vent switch in series).
 If an open limit is detected the control board will energize the inducer blower.
 All other system functions will be inoperable until the limit circuit closes.
 While the limit is open, the red LED will pulse at a rate of 1 blink per unit time. - The furnace control checks for continuity across the pressure switch (24 VAC).
 If the pressure switch is closed the heat mode sequence will not continue.
 If it remains closed for 10 seconds the red LED will blink 3 times repetitively until the fault condition clears. - 4.
-The inducer is energized.

-- The pressure switch will close.
-If the pressure switch does not close after 10 seconds the fault LED will blink 2 times repetitively and the inducer will continue to run until the switch is closed. - Note: TC models are equipped with two pressure switches.
-Both have to be closed. - The inducer will pre-purge for 30 seconds and then the igniter will start its warm-up as follows:
+The inducer is energized. - 5.
+The pressure switch will close.
+If the pressure switch does not close after 10 seconds the fault LED will blink 2 times repetitively and the inducer will continue to run until the switch is closed.

+6. The inducer will pre-purge for 30 seconds and

-Initial Power up: After 30 seconds of igniter warm-up the gas valve (24 VAC) will then open.
+then the igniter will start its warm-up as follows: Initial Power up: After 30 seconds of igniter warm-up the gas valves (24 VAC) will then open.
 The igniter circuit will stay energized for 3 seconds after the gas valve opens.

-After Initial Power up: The control has a programmed adaptive ignition feature which varies the warm-up period as follows: If ignition is successful the warm-up is reduced by 3-seconds on each subsequent call for heat until ignition failure occurs.
+After Initial Power up: The control has a programmed adaptive ignition feature which varies the warm-up period as follows: If ignition is successful the warm-up is reduced by 3seconds on each subsequent call for heat until ignition failure occurs.
 Upon ignition failure, the warm-up is increased by 3-seconds on the next try.
 If successful, the timing remains fixed at this level.
-In general, whenever ignition failure occurs the warm-up interval is increased by 3-seconds on the next try.
+In general, whenever ignition failure occurs the warm-up interval is increased by 3seconds on the next try.
 And if successful, it remains there.
+Minimum and maximum warmup time limits are set at 6 and 54 seconds. respectively.